Master of Education with Preliminary Administrator License

 View the current program of study in the course catalog

-Regional cohorts are also available in Central Oregon, Eastern Oregon, South Coast Region, Lower Columbia
+Regional cohorts are also available in Central Oregon, Eastern Oregon, Northeastern Oregon, Willamette Valley

-Lewis and Clark’s Master of Education with Initial Administrator License (IAL) Program prepares aspiring educational leaders to have the knowledge, values, skills/tools and courage to improve teaching and learning.
+Lewis and Clark’s Master of Education with Preliminary Administrator License (formerly IAL) Program prepares aspiring educational leaders to have the knowledge, values, skills/tools and courage to improve teaching and learning.

 The master’s degree is designed for current teachers and/or program leaders who are ready to take a stand for improving learning for all students.

 Increasing both adult and student learning lies at the heart of this program.
 By addressing issues of equity and focusing on best practices for effective leadership, students exit the program ready to: